Brentford railway station

 Brentford is a railway station in the town of Brentford, in Hounslow, London.
-It is on the Hounslow Loop Line and in Travelcard Zone 4.
+It is on the Hounslow Loop Line and in London fare zone 4.
 The station and all trains serving it are operated by South Western Railway.
 It was the main station for Brentford F.C.'s former ground Griffin Park, 400 metres east.
 The modest High Street of the suburb of Brentford (characterized by wide-ranging businesses and light industrial parks) is 300 metres south-east.

 Services

+All services at Brentford are operated by South Western Railway.

-The typical off-peak service from the station in trains per hour is:
+The typical off-peak service in trains per hour is: